Jump to Recipe Print Recipe

 If you’re craving some delicious gluten free holiday cookies, you really need to try my gluten free gingerdoodles!!
 They are the best!!
-The recipe is easy-to-follow, and the flavor has intense gingerbread flavors that are out of this world.
+The recipe is easy to follow, and the flavor is intense, with gingerbread flavors that are out of this world.

 If you love gingerbread flavors, these are about to become your very favorite cookies to bake!
-If you are wondering what is a gingerdoodle, it is a cross between a snickerdoodle and a gingersnap.
+If you are wondering what a gingerdoodle is, it is a cross between a snickerdoodle and a gingersnap.

 Give these gluten free ginger-spiced cookies to friends or neighbors as a thoughtful holiday treat, and they will love you for it.
 If you want to bake more holiday cookies, I have tons of gluten free cookie recipes on the blog!